alexfernandez/alexfernandez.github.io/2016/stridercd.md

 you will get an application ID and an application secret, which are then used to
 [configure StriderCD](https://github.com/Strider-CD/strider-github#required-configuration).
-Also be sure to tell Strider what its URL is with the `SEVER_NAME`.
+Also be sure to tell Strider what its URL is with the `SERVER_NAME`.
 The environment variables should look something like this:

 ```